matomo-org/developer-documentation/docs/4.x/heatmap-session-recording/setup.md

 which means other plugins cannot extend the JavaScript tracker." then you have two options to solve this issue:

 1. Make the `matomo.js` file writable, for example by executing `chmod a+w piwik.js` or `chown $phpuser piwik.js` (replace `$phpuser` with actual username) in your Piwik directory.
-We recommend running the [Piwik console](/guides/piwik-on-the-command-line) command `./console custom-piwik-js:update` after you have made the file writable.
+We recommend running the [Piwik console](/guides/piwik-on-the-command-line) command `./console custom-matomo-js:update` after you have made the file writable.
 2. or Load the HeatmapSessionRecording tracker file manually in your website by adding in all your pages ideally in the `<head>`:
    `<script src="https://your-matomo-domain/plugins/HeatmapSessionRecording/tracker.min.js">`